Canterbury West railway station: Services

-During the peak hours, the station is also served by trains to London Cannon Street.
+Additional services, including trains to and from London Cannon Street call at the station during the peak hours.

 Incidents

 On 28 December 1874, two men were injured when they fell off the platform in front of an oncoming train.
 One was killed instantly, and the other required a leg to be amputated.
 On 23 November the following year, a guard was killed after being trapped between the buffers while on duty for shunting trains.

 On 1 January 1877, the station roof was damaged following bad weather.

 On 26 July 1884, several people were injured after a gas explosion at the station.